The Life of Katie!

 Occoquan Historic District (historic downtown) – Founded in 1804 alongside the Occoquan River via the banks of the Potomac River, Occoquan Historic District is a stunning historic mill town in Prince William County.
 Occoquan offers a free museum on the town’s history, including on the Occoquan River Bridge which flooded in the 1940s and devastated the town as a result.
 Today, Occoquan Historic District’s charm remains in tact and it has several dining and shopping opportunities – all of which are small, local businesses – and feels as if it’s a hidden gem in the heart of the hustle and bustle of Northern Virginia.
 Not to mention, Occoquan has several incredible events, including their Christmas tree lighting, trivia and live music, and their semi-annual craft festival.
 Be sure to snap a photo in front of the LOVE sign and walk across the adjacent footbridge in Mill Park!
 Plan your visit to Occoquan Historic District here.

 Old Lucketts Store (42350 Lucketts Road, Leesburg) – An antiques store and small business outside of downtown Leesburg, the Old Lucketts Store is a circa 1879 restored general store that is stunning at every shop corner.
-Be sure to visit during the holiday season for the annual Holiday House (read more about my annual experiences here!) or the Spring/Fall markets in Berryville.
+Be sure to visit during the holiday season for the annual Holiday House (check out my guide here) or the Spring/Fall markets in Berryville.
 Whether you’re taking a day to visit Leesburg or just want a lovely shopping experience, be sure to see all that the Old Lucketts Store has to offer here.

 Ballston Quarter (4238 Wilson Boulevard, Arlington) – In the heart of Arlington’s Ballston neighborhood, Ballston Quarter is an urban shopping center with restaurants, entertainment, shopping, and events.
 Be sure to check out all that Ballston Quarter has to offer here.